 Thailand is very much a culturally diverse Kingdom, with unique and interesting cultures found mostly around the country’s borders.
 But some of the more prominent influences throughout would be from the old Khmer empire found mostly along the borders of Cambodia.

-There is a kind of line, known as the Ancient Khmer Highway, which crosses into Thailand, and leads through from many of Cambodia’s revered temples such as the ancient city temples of Angkor and Angkor Wat.
-The most prominent site being the rather magnificent temple of Phanomrung found along the Cambodian borders of Buriram.
+There is a kind of line, known as the Ancient Khmer Highway, which crosses into Thailand, and leads through many of Cambodia’s revered temples such as the ancient city temples of Angkor and Angkor Wat.
+The most prominent site is the rather magnificent temple of Phanomrung found along the Cambodian borders of Buriram.

 The prominent religion of the region is Buddhism while these days, the Khmers were more influenced by Hinduism, and, in particular at Phanomrung Temple, the God Shiva.
 Every year there will be a rather fascinating celebration for the local phenomenon when the morning sunrise aligns with the fifteen doorways of Phanomrung’s upper sanctuary of the temple.
-A festival which showcases a parade of traditional dress, cultural markets, and a dazzling night performance set beneath the backdrop of the temple ruins.
+A festival that showcases a parade of traditional dress, cultural markets, and a dazzling night performance set beneath the backdrop of the temple ruins.

-You can see Ayutthaya on the best pictures from Thailand.
+You can see Ayutthaya in the best pictures from Thailand.
 It is the historic capital of the country and a popular day trip to make from Bangkok.
 It was founded in 1350 and was a thriving city for some 400 years until the Burmese came in 1767.
 Today, visitors can see well-preserved temples and buildings that are part of the UNESCO World Heritage Site.

 The carved Buddha head in a tree inside Wat Mahathat is one particular place of interest.
 The best way to experience the historic site of Ayutthaya is to rent a bike or hire a tuk-tuk driver to take you between the temples.
 The distance isn’t really walkable, but with a bike or tuk-tuk you can easily explore the most significant temples of Ayutthaya in one day.